-The 1980s are characterized by economic stagnation, followed by recovery and then strong growth in the economy, with the stock exchange tripling in that decade.
-From the mid-1980s, money was spent like flowing water.
-As a result, the prices of classic cars rose rapidly.
-But car enthusiasts also started to gain interest in new supercars.
-Potential customers were clambering over each other to be able to buy such a car.
+The 1980s are characterized by economic stagnation, followed by recovery and then strong growth of the economy.
+The stock exchange tripled in that decade.
+From the mid-1980s money was spend like flowing water.
+As a result of that, the prices of classic cars rose rapidly.
+But car enthusiasts also got the interested in new super sports cars.
+Potential customers surpassed each other to be able to buy such a car.
 Porsche presented the 959 in 1983, followed by Ferrari in 1987 with the F40.
 Bugatti was revived and Jaguar announced the XJ220.

 To put the brand in the spotlight once again, the leadership of Jaguar wanted to develop a super sports car.
 The British wanted to compete with the Germans and the Italians.
 In 1988 a Jaguar presented a concept car at the British International Motor Show in Birmingham.
 It was a model fitted with a twelve cylinder engine with a capacity of 6.2 litre and four wheel drive.
 Even today, the organic aloy coachwork stills looks surprisingly modern.

 1993 Jaguar XJ220, auctioned by RM Sotheby’s at 8 September 2014 for £165,200, photo RM Sotheby’s

 In the previous years, rare classic cars, and particular those made by Ferrari and Bugatti, had risen sharply in price.
 This led to some people deciding to invest in new limited production sports cars with the expectation that these, just like the classic sports cars, would become more valuable after their acquisition.
 Jaguar announced in advance that a limited number of the new super car would be manufactured.
 This fed the speculation further.
 A year later, the factory announced that in England the price of the car would be 360.000 pounds (more than the Ferrari F40 and the Porsche 959 from a few years before).
 Jaguar would make at least 220 and at most 350 cars.